Curse reversed: After 108 years, Cubs are again world champi...

 The Game 7 loser is now the major league team with the longest World Series drought.
 Cleveland last won the World Series in 1948.

-The Indians took a three-games-to-one lead with a 7-2 win in Game 4 at Wrigley Field, but the Cubs won the last three games of the series, outscoring Cleveland 20-11.
+The Indians took a three-games-to-one lead with a 7-2 win in Game 4 at Wrigley Field, but the Cubs won the last three games of the series, outscoring Cleveland 20-13 in that span.

+"It could not have been a more entertaining series," Cubs manager Joe Maddon said.

+"That was an incredible game to be a part of," Indians manager Terry Francona said.
+"It's going to hurt, but it hurts because we care.
+(The Cleveland players) left nothing on the field.
+They tried until there was nothing left."

+Maddon said he was glad his team was able to put all the talk of "curses and superstitions" involving the Cubs' long World Series drought behind them.

+"I respect what happened in the past, but if you carry that burden with you all the time, this (winning the World Series) would never happen," Maddon said.
+"So it's great to get beyond that because we've got a chance to be good for a long time."

-The Cubs are only the sixth team in history to win a World Series after being down 3-1.
+The Cubs are only the seventh team in history to win a World Series after being down 3-1.
 They are the first team to win Games 6 and 7 on the road since the 1979 Pittsburgh Pirates did it in Baltimore.
-Cleveland had the home field advantage in the series but lost three of the four games played at Progressive Field.
+Cleveland had the home-field advantage in the series but lost three of the four games played at Progressive Field.

+Cleveland's last visit to the World Series also ended with an extra-inning loss in Game 7.
+The 1997 Florida Marlins topped the Indians 3-2 in 11 innings.

 Cleveland, refusing to go quietly, scored a run in the bottom of the 10th.
 With two outs and nobody on base, Brandon Guyer singled off Carl Edwards Jr. and then took second on defensive indifference.
 Rajai Davis lined a single to center, scoring Guyer to make it 8-7.

-Mike Montgomery relieved Edwards and retired Michael Martinez on groundout to third base, ending the game and start the celebration in Chicago.
+Mike Montgomery relieved Edwards and retired Michael Martinez on groundout to third base, ending the game and starting the celebration in Chicago.

+"I can't believe, after 108 years, we're finally able to hoist the trophy," Zobrist said.

 Aroldis Chapman (1-0) pitched 1 1/3 innings, giving up two runs on three hits but getting the win.
-Montgomery got the save.
+Montgomery got the save -- the first of his major league career, regular season or postseason.

 Dexter Fowler, Javier Baez and David Ross all homered for the Cubs, but the most dramatic homer of the game was struck by Cleveland's Davis in the eighth inning.

-With Chicago leading 6-3, and two outs in the eighth, Jose Ramirez reached on an infield single by Jose Ramirez off Jon Lester.
+With Chicago leading 6-3, and two outs in the eighth, Jose Ramirez reached on an infield single off Jon Lester.
 Chapman relieved Lester, and Guyer lined a double into the gap in right-center field, scoring Ramirez to make it 6-4.

 Davis then battled Chapman to a 2-2 count before hitting a line drive over the left field wall for a two-run, game-tying home run.